Ecostack/intro-websecurity-workshop/README.md

 ### Solutions

-In case you are not able to proceed, there are solutions available in the folder `solution-only-open-for-hints`.
+In case you are not able to proceed, there are solutions available in the folder `DO_NOT_OPEN-CONTAINS_SOLUTIONS`.

 ### Additional Resources